wright-group/WrightTools/docs/write_from_method.rst

         Parameters
         ----------
+        filepath : path-like
-        filepath : string, list of strings, or array of strings Path to .txt file.
+           Path to .txt file.
+           Can be either a local or remote file (http/ftp).
-        name : string (optional)
+           Can be compressed with gz/bz2, decompression based on file name. name : string (optional)
             Name to give to the created data object.
 If None, filename is used.
             Default is None.